xNAF/LeanbackLauncher/README.md

 Hi!

-LeanbackLauncher - alternative ATV launcher for API 22 and higher
+Leanback Launcher - fork of native ATV launcher

-This project is my testing ground for learning the Java language and based on Tsynik`s ideas.
+This project is my testing ground for learning the Java language and based on @tsynik`s ideas.

-The samurai's way is to adapt them for yourself.
+The way of samurai's is to adapt world for yourself.

-Всегда следует брать от людей лучшее.
-У одного возьми ум, у другого вежливость, у третьего деньги.